wleddy/staffing/docs/events.md

 1. Update general event description
 1. Specify Event manager contact info
 1. Specify Client contact info if needed
-1. Specify an Event Type.
+1. Specify an Activity Type.
 This may be used to categorize events for reporting purposes.
 1. Upload an Image if desired

 [Return to Index](/docs/use_case.md)